SeniorGroup-22-23/Wing/Backend/README.md

 # Backend

-This document details the dev environment setup for the Wing backend.
+This document details the dev environment setup on mac os for the Wing backend.

 ## Installing Xcode